The Complete Guide to Book Cover Design for Authors

 Six.
 Get Feedback from Beta Readers, Friends, and Other Authors

 Sometimes, the perfect book cover, or even a beautiful book cover, isn’t perfect for the book it was designed for.
-Don’t be afraid to get feedback, but be careful how you send your book cover and who you send it to.
+Don’t be afraid to get feedback, but be careful about how you send your book cover and to whom.
 The last thing you want is for your upcoming book to leak before you’re ready to share it yourself.

 A simple feedback form is a great way to determine what potential readers may think or feel when they see your book cover.